FEATURED POST: MAKE AMERICA GREAT

 Break the glass and (one-one thousand, two-one thousand, three-one thousand …) be sure to clear obvious shards of glass around the sides of the hole, then climb in and search for the locked cabinet.
 After the second or third drugstore the realization came to me that all the quality Class Two and Three controlled-substances are inside some large or small "locked cabinet."
 When a licensed pharmacist during the workday has to leave the pharmacy area for a short time probably a law in all the fifty States requires that the Class Two and Three substances are to be secured in some way from unlicensed employees.
 These secure areas are usually wooden kitchen cabinets of various sizes, and have only flimsy locks and latches securing the door to the frame.
 All of the ones I saw had doors that could be easily yanked to then rip the latch screws and the lock from their wooden frame.
 Most times I find the locks on these cabinets are not even latched closed, so nothing has to be broken before an arm is quickly sweeping all bottles off each shelf and into a pillowcase.
 Kevin and I look for the locked cabinet …, and each of us find one; there are two locked cabinets in this place.

 Feedback has scampered to the back of the store where cabinets of pistols and rifles are.
 He's back with us in the pharmacy area in under a minute, tells us he's there and then climbs out through the broken-glass door.
 A siren is heard outside, which means they're still navigating the roads and not yet onto the blacktop of the large parking lot, and I'm placing a box of insulin syringes inside the pillowcase and stepping towards the door.
 Kevin is stepping out and begins to sprint as I'm near the door and as I'm crunching down and stepping out, and at the first running steps I hear a car accelerating up to speed.
 There is nothing to view on the parking lot blacktop and no headlights of a car or flashing red lights bouncing off anything near the entrance to the parking lot as my feet step off the concrete and sprinting the twenty-thirty feet of blacktop along the side of the building until I begin stepping into almost knee high brush.
 Four, five sprinting steps of distance in front of me I'm expecting to then jump and begin to run up the incline of a four or five foot tall embankment.
 The sound of the car is nearing with steady acceleration as the grass I'm now stepping through has a hidden gully.
 My foot drops lower than expected bringing my body and my face to fall perfectly flat upon and into the grassy incline I was expecting to begin sprinting up and over.
-A split second to get a better grip on the pillowcase and to pull a knee up to stand as headlights from the car course over from left to right and into the grass around me where I lay, and then the light disappears.
+A split second to get a better grip on the pillowcase and to pull a knee up to stand as headlight beams from the car course over me from left to right and into the grass around me where I lay, and then the light disappears.
 I turn my head down and along the ground and grass as I lie there to see through their windshield both police officers looking towards the broken glass door.
 They haven't seen me so I turn my head down noticing that the grass is not that tall, and it is not covering me as I lay there motionless.
 I realize if I get up and run they'll see me, and if they get out of the car to investigate I'll be trapped where I am as other police cars will eventually arrive and I'll then absolutely will be seen trying to get away.
-Again the headlights wash over the grass where I lie as I hear the car begin to accelerate and moving towards my left along the side of the building and then turn my head to watch the car moving farther away along the side of the building.
-I get up and run into the dark forest.
+Again the headlights wash over the grass where I lie as I hear the car begin to accelerate and moving towards my left along the side of the building and I'll then turn my head to watch the police car moving farther away and along the side of the building.
+I get up and quick pace myself inside the brush and through the trees of the dark forest.